 All microarrays and samples used in this study have been previously published; the experiments used in Figures 3-8 were taken from the Stanford Microarray Database (SMD) and are described in Perou et al. 2000 and Sørlie et al. 2001.
-The remaining examples illustrate the effectiveness of DWD for across microarray platform adjustments, where the goal is to combine the Stanford cDNA microarray data set with Agilent oligo microarray data from van't Veer et al. 2002, which are available at the Rosetta Inpharmatics website.
+The remaining examples illustrate the effectiveness of DWD cross platform adjustment, where the goal is to combine this Stanford data set with data from van't Veer et al. 2002, which are available at the Rosetta Inpharmatics website.

 We first performed a number of gene filtering steps before any analyses were done.
-First, for all data obtained from the SMD, we filtered all genes for a signal intensity of 50 or greater in both the red and green channels and insisted that this signal intensity criteria be present in 70% or more of the 107 experiments for each gene.
+First, for all data obtained from the SMD, we filtered all genes for a signal intensity of 50 or greater in both the red and green channels and insisted that this signal intensity criteria be present on 70% or more of the 107 experiments for each gene.
 Next, we took the log2 transformed normalized R/G ratio for each gene on the microarray.
-The missing values in this data table were imputed using the KNN-impute feature contained within the Significance Analysis of Microarrays plug-in (Tusher et al., 2001 and Troyanskaya et al. 2001) available for use with Microsoft Excel.
+The missing values in this data table were imputed using the KNN-impute feature contained within the Significance Analysis of Microarrays excel plug-in program (Tusher et al., 2001 and Troyanskaya et al. 2001).
 This imputed data set was then used for all analyses.